ManageIQ/manageiq-documentation/managing_providers/_topics/embedded_workflows.md

 ### Authoring a workflow

-When the *Embedded Workflows* feature is enabled, you can configure workflows for use in the following areas during service catalog creation:
+You can configure workflows for use in the following areas during service catalog creation:

 - **Dynamic dialog fields** - You (or your users) can attach workflows to a field so that the field becomes populated or refreshed with the results from the running of the workflow.
 - **Service Entry Points** - You (or your users) can set and use workflows for provisioning, reconfiguring, and retiring services.